revel/revel.github.io/manual/parameters.md

 * \*os.File, \[\]byte, io.Reader, io.ReadSeeker for file uploads

 The following sections describe the syntax for these types.
-It is also useful to refer to [the source code of](https://github.com/revel/revel/blob/master/binder.go) if more detail is required.
+It is also useful to refer to [the source code](https://github.com/revel/revel/blob/master/binder.go) if more detail is required.

 ### Booleans